Did you know that there are hobbies to make money from just about anything you do in your free time?

 10. Surf the Internet

 Did you know that you can make money searching the internet?

 There are a couple different ways to surf the ‘net and get paid for it!
 One way is to use Swagbucks that pays you to take surveys, watch videos, search, and even play games.

 If you get selected, you visit websites on a live video conference and tell the site designers how you interact with the site and what can be improved.
 Testing websites can pay you as much as $30 an hour!

 11. Create a YouTube Channel

-12. Sell Your Video Game Accounts
+12. Sell Your Video Games

 So you might already invest in a 401k or IRA account for retirement.
 How about setting aside a small portion of your taxable investment portfolio for hobby investing.